 Zoe Twin+ Stroller

-The Zoe Twin+ LUXE is a great choice for travel and for everyday use.
-The ultimate lightweight, compact everyday double stroller for on-the-go parents.
+The Zoe Twin+ LUXE is a great double stroller for travel and for everyday use.
+This is the ultimate lightweight, compact everyday double stroller for on-the-go parents.
 It’s built on the Zoe Classic’s smart design, lightweight frame, and convenience but sports an upgraded sleek version of comfort and style.
 This stroller does NOT take two infant car seats, but that shouldn’t make you shy away.
 This is a fantastic stroller once your twins are starting to sit upright.
 It’s so lightweight for throwing in the trunk or taking on a trip.

 The Zoe Twin+ Luxe weighs only 19 lbs., so it’s light enough to be gate-checked on every airline (even American) and it passes all the Disney Parks requirements.
 It’s super easy to get in and out of the car too!
 Single doorways?
 Not a problem.
 It’s narrow enough to fit through, easy peasy.